Stony-Brook-University/unity/README.md

 Gemfile
 =====
 This file is used for our ruby packages
-From a command prompt in this directory
+From a command prompt in this directory type "bundle install"

 Gruntfile.js
 =====